blarsonmoore/OpenFridge/README.md

     After selecting their food items the user can search for recipes, via Edamam's API, that have those ingredients.
 OpenFridge then gives links to the website where the recipe resides.

 Motivation:
-    We wanted to experiment andlearn new technologies like Firebase, New APIs and Auto-Complete functions.
+    We wanted to experiment and learn new technologies like Firebase, New APIs and Auto-Complete functions.
 This was a great platform to view these proccesses working together to make a viable product, and a website I would expect to see

 Team Efforts
     The team was divided into three different focuses